meltyourface/blank/posts/Spirit-guide/Mantra-Ritual-for-Spirit-Guide-Connection/index.md

 ---
 Mantra: "Om Hari Lemu Soha Ahum"

-Sigils: 1.
+**Sigils**: 1.
 Seed of Life, representing interconnectedness and wisdom.
             2. Triquetra, symbolizing interwoven energies and protection.
             3. Merkaba, portraying the activation of the light body, guidance, and assistance.